Intro to Investment Research Part 2 - Finding a Stock to Research

 We want a healthy operating income growth of over 6% per year over the last 5 years and a payout ratio between 10 and 50, which means that they are paying out some earnings, but not so much so that they don't have capital to grow in the future.

-Now, for the “quant” part of the quant screener we can give some or all of these criteria weights in order to actually rank the returned stocks.
+Now, for the “quant” part of the ranked screener we can give some or all of these criteria weights in order to actually rank the returned stocks.

 We'll give each of the dividend averages a weight of 10%, with a preference that higher is better.
 We'll also give operating income a 10% weight, again with higher as better.
 We want a lower payout ratio, with a weight of 15%.
 Finally, we'll put more weight (20%) on a higher sale growth rate, and the most weight on the highest EPS 5-year average, with 25%.